debdeep777/archyhome/.config/awesome/lain/wiki/Widgets.md

 Every `function` may take either a table or a list of variables as input.

-If the input is a table, you have to define a function variable called `settings` in it, in order to make your customizations and set `widget`.
+If the input is a table, you must define a function variable called `settings` in it.
+There you will be able to define `widget` appearance.

-If `widget` is a textbox, to markup it call `widget:set_markup(...)` within `settings`.
+For instance, if `widget` is a textbox, to markup it call `widget:set_markup(...)` within `settings`.

-`settings` can use predefined arguments, which are specified in the wiki entries.
+In the scope of `settings` you can use predefined arguments, which are specified in the wiki entries.

 Example of a lain widget: